Dim Sum Garden

 James Beard Lamb Tacos

-Cristina Martínez (2022 James Beard Best Chef Mid-Atlantic, Netflix's Chef's Table) cooks pit-oven lamb barbacoa now operating as a pop-up cart inside Casa México (1134 S 9th St, Italian Market).
-Tacos around $5–7 — two people get 3–4 tacos plus consommé and stay near $20.
-Once-in-a-Philly meal.
+Cristina Martínez (2022 James Beard Best Chef Mid-Atlantic, Netflix's Chef's Table) cooks pit-oven lamb barbacoa as a pop-up inside Casa México (1134 S 9th St, Italian Market).
+Lamb tacos are about $6 — two share three tacos and a cup of consommé for around $20.
+A once-in-a-Philly meal.

 Hadramout